Bonnie and Clyde: 1933: Buck and Blanche Barrow join the gang

 Bonnie with a shotgun reaches for a pistol in Clyde's waistband.

-The group escaped the police at Joplin but left behind most of their possessions at the apartment, including Buck's parole papers (three weeks old), a large arsenal of weapons, a handwritten poem by Bonnie, and a camera with several rolls of undeveloped film.
-Police developed the film at The Joplin Globe and found many photos of Barrow, Parker, and Jones posing and pointing weapons at one another.
+The group escaped Joplin police but left behind most of their possessions at the apartment, including Buck's parole papers (three weeks old), a large arsenal of weapons, a handwritten poem by Bonnie and a camera with several rolls of undeveloped film.
+Police developed the film at The Joplin Globe and found many photos of Barrow, Parker and Jones posing and pointing weapons at one another.
 The Globe sent the poem and the photos over the newswire, including a photo of Parker clenching a cigar in her teeth and a pistol in her hand.
 The Barrow Gang subsequently became front-page news throughout the United States.

 The photo of Parker posing with a cigar and a gun became popular.
 In his book Go Down Together: The True, Untold Story of Bonnie and Clyde, writer Jeff Guinn noted:

-John Dillinger had matinee-idol good looks and Pretty Boy Floyd had the best possible nickname, but the Joplin photos introduced new criminal superstars with the most titillating trademark of all — illicit sex.
+John Dillinger had matinee-idol good looks and Pretty Boy Floyd had the best possible nickname, but the Joplin photos introduced new criminal superstars with the most titillating trademark of all—illicit sex.
 Clyde Barrow and Bonnie Parker were wild and young, and undoubtedly slept together.

 The group ranged from Texas as far north as Minnesota for the next three months.
 In May, they tried to rob the bank in Lucerne, Indiana, and robbed the bank in Okabena, Minnesota.
-They kidnapped Dillard Darby and Sophia Stone at Ruston, Louisiana in the course of stealing Darby's car; this was one of several events between 1932 and 1934 in which they kidnapped police officers or robbery victims.
+They kidnapped Dillard Darby and Sophia Stone at Ruston, Louisiana, in the course of stealing Darby's car; this was one of several events between 1932 and 1934 in which they kidnapped police officers or robbery victims.
 They usually released their hostages far from home, sometimes with money to help them return.

 Stories of such encounters made headlines, as did the more violent episodes.
 The Barrow Gang did not hesitate to shoot anyone who got in their way, whether it was a police officer or an innocent civilian.
-Other members of the gang who committed murder included Hamilton, Jones, Buck Barrow, and Henry Methvin.
+Other members of the gang who committed murder included Hamilton, Jones, Buck Barrow and Henry Methvin.
 Eventually, the cold-bloodedness of their murders opened the public's eyes to the reality of their crimes and led to their ends.